Need advice and methods to cope with farm-related stress and build resilience?

 Maine AgrAbility addresses a wide variety of disabling conditions, including, but not limited to, arthritis, spinal cord injuries/paralysis, back impairments, amputations, brain injury, visual impairments, hearing impairments, disabling diseases, cerebral palsy, respiratory impairments, and head injury.

 Because sometimes having a third party present can help a conversation move forward.
 We can talk with you about priorities, goals, and decision-making as you navigate changes in the future of the farm, immediate markets, and relationships with lenders.

-Created by Cultivemos (Northeast Farm and Ranch Stress Assistance Network), a USDA Network that connects individuals who are engaged in farming, ranching, and other agriculture-related occupations to stress assistance programs.
-A listing of the services that carry the podcast “Cultivating Resilience” may be found on the sidebar of this page.
+Created by Cultivemos (previously the Northeast Farm and Ranch Stress Assistance Network), a USDA Network that connects individuals who are engaged in farming, ranching, and other agriculture-related occupations to stress assistance programs.

 Farm care starts with self-care.
 On this podcast, we’ll hear from real, independent farmers about the struggles they face every day and how they are overcoming them.
 We’ll provide resources to strengthen your mental health and survive uncertain times.
 And we’re building a community where farmers and ranchers can support each other because even the hardiest plants need the right conditions to grow.